 Computer software for the support of text interpretation, text management and the extraction of conceptual knowledge from documents (theory building).
 Also has the capability to handle video sequences, recorded interviews, photos, maps, music, movies, the nightly news, videocasts and podcasts.
 Application areas include social sciences, economics, educational sciences, criminology, market research, quality management, knowledge acquisition, and theology.

 Software for qualitative research and data analysis, facilitates the management and analysis of text based data such as transcripts of interviews, focus groups, field notes, diaries, meeting minutes, and other documents.
 According to the Ethnograph homepage it is the most widely used software for qualitative data analysis since 1985.

 MAXQDA supports all individuals performing qualitative data analysis and helps to systematically evaluate and interpret texts.
-It is also a powerful tool for developing theories and testing the theoretical conclusions of the analysis.
 It is used in a wide range of academic and non-academic disciplines, such as in Sociology, Political Science, Psychology, Public Health, Anthropology, Education, Marketing, Economics and Urban Planning.

 Video, Audio and Image Analysis